 As you can imagine, once this kind of poor eating pattern starts to develop, it becomes difficult to stop, making you possibly irritable, nauseous, tired and constantly hungry.
 A pattern like the above can throw you off your focus, energy and mood.
 It also potentially leads to weight gain and sleep problems.

 If your body’s insulin levels cannot keep up with the amount of sugar you eat, the excess sugar is stored as fat.
 This is how weight gain becomes directly related to diabetes and sleep apnea.
 If not addressed, you will find yourself in a vicious cycle of binge eating, weight gain and disrupted sleeping patterns.
+Understanding what normal blood sugar levels should beis important and something to keep in mind especially if you are diabetic.

 Step 1: Eating sugar-rich foods like pastries, chocolates, and candies can boost your blood sugar thereby providing a burst of energy that causes you to stay up late at night.
 This will happen especially if you like snacking before bedtime.